 Extra- & Co-Curricular Activities, Field Trips & Independent Travel

 If anyone tells you study abroad is solely about your experience in the classroom, they could not be more wrong.
 That’s why at Umbra, we care a lot about your time outside of class as well.
-For study abroad to truly transform you, you must integrate your academic achievements with your cultural discoveries and personal development.
+For study abroad to unleash its full potential, you must integrate your academic achievements with your cultural discoveries and personal development.

-The Umbra Institute taps into the rich cultural resources of the Italian community, supplementing the academic program with an exciting list of activities and events.
-We’ve got the tandem language exchange, cooking lessons, aperitivo social mixers with international and Italian students, intramural soccer games, a night at the opera, local fairs, food tastings and cultural workshops, and so much more.
+The Umbra Institute taps into the cultural resources of the Italian community, supplementing the academic program with an exciting list of activities and events.
+We’ve got the tandem language exchange, aperitivo social mixers with international and Italian students, intramural soccer games, food tastings and cultural workshops, outdoor experiences, and suggestion for your free-time.
 Each semester the list expands as new activities are added based on what’s happening around town.
 Most events are optional but highly recommended—these are excellent opportunities to immerse yourself more fully in Italian life.

 Nearly all courses have field trips designed to enrich students’ appreciation for the material studied in the classroom.
 Students may visit churches, museums. vineyards and olive groves, small artisan companies, and more.

-Umbra hosts pizza dinner, gelato tastings, karaoke, sports events, and other social activities, connecting and engaging with their classmates and the Umbra staff and faculty.
+Umbra hosts pizza dinner, gelato tastings, karaoke, barbecues, sports events, and other social activities, connecting and engaging with classmates and the Umbra staff and faculty.

 Tandem is an informal social gathering with Umbra students and local Italian students for mutual language exchange in in both English and Italian.
 Tandem helps students meet locals, improve their language skill and make lifelong friends.

 Community engagement at the Umbra Institute has organically evolved into the guiding principle behind all academic initiatives.
 It informs and inspires our practicums, community-based research, service learning, and volunteer opportunities.